JeralSandeeptha/Terraform-Notes/introduction.md

 | **Use Case**         | Infra provisioning | App config + server setup             | AWS-only provisioning | Infra provisioning with real code    |
 | **Complexity**       | Moderate           | Low                                   | Moderate              | High (programmer-friendly)           |

-- Use `Terraform` for provisioning infrastructure across clouds.
+- Use `Terraform` for provisioning infrastructure across clouds
-- Use `Ansible` for post-provisioning and configuration (e.g., installing software).
+- Use `Ansible` for post-provisioning and configuration (e.g., installing software)
-- Use `CloudFormation` if you're AWS-only and want native tooling.
+- Use `CloudFormation` if you're AWS-only and want native tooling
-- Use `Pulumi` if you prefer real programming languages.
+- Use `Pulumi` if you prefer real programming languages